 Significant changes in the oil and gas industry including economic conditions, environmental regulations, government policy, and other factors may adversely affect CES' ability to realize the full value of its accounts receivable.
 In addition, a concentration of credit risk exists in trade accounts receivable since they are predominantly with companies operating in the WCSB, Texas and the Mid-continent regions, and Northeast regions of the US.
 CES continues to attempt to mitigate the credit risk associated with its customer receivables by performing credit checks as considered necessary, managing the amount and timing of exposure to individual customers, reviewing its credit procedures on a regular basis, reviewing and actively following up on older accounts, and insuring trade credit risks where deemed appropriate.
 CES does not anticipate any significant issues in the collection of its customer receivables at this time outside of those which have already been provided for.
 However, if the current low oil and natural gas price environment persists, and if access to capital markets remains weak for CES' customers, there would be a risk of increased bad debts.
 It is not possible at this time to predict the likelihood, or magnitude, of this risk.
+It should be noted that in light of current market conditions, CES has placed trade credit insurance over its 2015 generated US receivables, subject to certain conditions and limitations customary for insurance of that nature.

 The provincial governments of Alberta, British Columbia, Manitoba, and Saskatchewan collect royalties on the production from Crown lands.
 These fiscal royalty regimes are reviewed and adjusted from time to time by the respective governments for appropriateness and competitiveness.
-The potential for future changes in these and other jurisdictions is a risk for the Canadian oilfield services sector.
+The Alberta Government has recently announced a review of its royalty regime and the timing and outcome of that review and its impact on CES' business is indeterminable at this time.
+In addition, the potential for future changes in these and other jurisdictions is a risk for the oilfield services sector.